Welcome to Sycamore Class!

-Click on the image below to learn more about the Stone Age!
+Click on the image below to learn more about The Maya!

 (BBC Bitesize website)

-In R.E, we will be looking at Christmas celebrations around the world!
+In R.E, we will be looking at Women in the Old Testement

-In computing we are working on our coding skills.
-Children can practise this at home using Purple Mash, and clicking on the 2Code Gorilla app. https://www.purplemash.com/app/code/openended/freecodegorilla
+In computing, we are creating databases.
+Children can practise this at home using Purple Mash, and clicking on the 2Code Gorilla app. https://www.purplemash.com

 In French we will be learning how to talk about ourselves and our school.